 Please enjoy these pictures below

 Built this 12 x 24 Admirals Walk in 2017.
 It has gray carpeting and the Outlook liner pattern.
 The customer fabricated this custom canopy to help with leaves falling in the pool.
-This pool package came with 100 Square Foot Cartridge Pool filter, but I upgraded Mr. Cory to a 342001 Pentair Variable speed pump for free.
+This pool package came with 100 Square Foot Cartridge Pool filter with a 2-speed pump, but I upgraded Mr. Cory to a 342001 Pentair Variable speed pump for free.

 Another Picture of the above job.
 You can see in this photo the customer added to the deck, and added another staircase to his build.